 Go back to the compass calibration page and check again the corrected data for all 8 directions.
-The error should now be less than $1^{\circ}-2^{\circ}$ (better to have $1^{\circ}$ ).
-If the errors are larger than one should search for faults in the installation or in the adjustment procedure.
-When the final test is satisfactory your LX8000 is ready to calculate the wind with the compass method.
+The error should now be less than $1^{\circ} - 2^{\circ}$ (better to have 1°).
+If the errors are larger then one should search for faults in the installation or in the adjustment procedure.
+When the final test is satisfactory your LX9000 is ready to calculate the wind with the compass method.